wardbell/bardjs/README.md

 The poster child in this respect is the [`inject` method](#inject).
 It can easily remove 10 or more lines of boilerplate so you spend less time with setup and more time with your tests.
 Check it out.

+The [bardjs repo](https://github.com/wardbell/bardjs/snippets/ "bard code snippets") also contains code snippets to make writing tests a little easier.
+See [separate instructions](#snippets) for those below.

 # Installation

 You could clone [bardjs from github](https://github.com/wardbell/bardjs "bard on github").
 Most folks will install it with [bower](http://bower.io/search/?q=bardjs "bard on bower") or [npm](https://www.npmjs.com/package/bardjs):